Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Introduction

 \section{Introduction}

 Evaluating intervention decisions is a key question in many diverse fields including medicine, economics, and education.
 In medicine, an optimal choice of treatment for a patient in the intensive care unit may mean the difference between life and death.
 In public policy, job reforms have impact on the unemployment rate and the economy of a nation.
 To evaluate such interventions, we must study their \emph{causal effect}---the difference in an outcome of interest under alternative choices of intervention.
 Since only one option may be carried out at a time, any data to support such evaluations only reveals the outcome of the action taken and never the outcome of the action not taken, which remains an unknown \emph{counterfactual}.
-To estimate causal effects, we must therefore infer what would have happened had we made another decision.
+To estimate causal effects, we must therefore infer what would have happened had we made another decision, predicting the \emph{potential outcomes} \citep{rubin2005causal} of unexplored interventions.
 Furthermore, to decide on personalized interventions, such as tailoring treatments to patients, we must understand individual-level causal effects, conditioned on the available information on an individual recorded prior to intervention.

-In this work, we focus on estimating individual-level causal effects from non-experimental, \emph{observational} data.
+In this work, we study estimation of individual-level potential outcomes and causal effects from non-experimental, \emph{observational} data under a machine learning, or risk minimization, perspective.
 An observational dataset consists of historical records of interventions, the contexts in which they were made, and the observed outcomes.
 Our running example is that of patients represented by their medical history, the medication they were prescribed and the outcome of treatment, such as mortality.
 An individual-level effect measures the causal effect of medication choice, conditioned on what is known about the patient.
 Finally, though we know which interventions took place, the policy by which interventions were chosen in this data is typically unknown to us.